panzer-punk/bioserver-docker/web/tests/fixtures/packets/README.md

 ## Usage in Tests

-These fixtures are used in test cases to verify that the application correctly handles real Dnas protocol packets.
+These fixtures are used in test cases to verify that the application correctly handles real DNAS protocol packets.
 Tests load these binary files and compare actual server responses against expected responses to ensure protocol compliance.